 The use of a data warehouse can put an effective “data firewall” in place, giving not only one view of the data and thus true accuracy but also by preventing the reintroduction of bad data and only allowing the display of controlled, quality, approved information.

-- Why Data Governance before BI?
+- Data Governance Basics

 - “data governance”

 - Forrester best practice tips for business intelligence success